kentsommer/pytorch-value-iteration-networks/README.md

 Train set | 82775 | 720747 | 1529584
 Test set | 14169 | 121490 | 251755

+The datasets (8x8, 16x16, and 28x28) included in this repository can be reproduced using the ```dataset/make_training_data.py``` script.
+Note that this script is not optimized and runs rather slowly (also uses a lot of memory :D)

 ## Performance: Test Accuracy

 **NOTE**: This is the **accuracy on test set**.
 It is different from the table in the paper, which indicates the **success rate** from rollouts of the learned policy in the environment.